 - 5.1.
-We will follow the reporting procedures as set out in the Department for Education's Keeping Children Safe in Education and take account of any updates issued by the DfE or the local Safeguarding Children Boards. - 5.2.
+We will follow the reporting procedures as set out in the Department for Education's Keeping Children Safe in Education 2022 and summarised in Appendix A and take account of any updates issued by the DfE or the local Safeguarding Children Boards. - 5.2.
 All staff must follow the guidance set out in Appendix B (Responding to disclosure guidance for staff) if a child tells them he/she is being abused or neglected.
-Staff must know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the Designated Safeguarding Lead and children's social care.
+Staff must know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the DSL and children's social care.
 Staff should never promise a child that they will not tell anyone about an allegation, as this may ultimately not be in the best interests of the child. - 5.3.
 All staff will record their concerns and actions on the school's safeguarding software 'MyConcern'.
-All new staff will be trained in using this software as part of their induction programme. - 5.4.
-If a child is in immediate danger or is at risk of harm, a referral should be made to children's social care and/or the police immediately.
-Anyone can make a referral.
-Where referrals are not made by the designated safeguarding lead, the designated safeguarding lead should be informed as soon as possible that a referral has been made.
+All new staff are trained in using this software as part of their induction programme.